hibiat/wsad/README.md

 ## Pre-processing
 ### Brain CT dataset
-Place downloaded data in a local directory (e.g., /path_to/rsna-intracranial-hemorrhage-detection) then run the following six scripts one by one for pre-processing downloaded data.
+Place downloaded data in a local directory, then run the following six scripts one by one for pre-processing downloaded data.
+Make sure to change `/path_to/rsna-intracranial-hemorrhage-detection` in each script depenging on where downloaded images are saved.

 - [01_dcm2png.py](./prepare_dataset_brain/01_dcm2png.py) conversts dcm to png files.
 - [02_renamepng.py](./prepare_dataset_brain/02_renamepng.py) organizes png files to several directories.